What are Volts, Amps & Watts etc?

 A full cycle of a wave is equivalent to a rotation of 360 degrees or 2π Radians.

-PWM is a method controling the ratio of on to off time in a square wave signal.
-This is commonly used for controling the average amount of power flowing to a device, or to alter the position of a servo motor.
-The ratio of on to off time is refered to as duty or duty cycle and is expressed as a percentage.
+PWM is a method controlling the ratio of on to off time in a square wave signal.
+This is commonly used for controlling the average amount of power flowing to a device, or to alter the position of a servo motor.
+The ratio of on to off time is referred to as duty or duty cycle and is expressed as a percentage.
 For equal on and off time the duty is 50%, for fully on it is 100% and fully off is 0%.
-You can find a pulse width modulation circuit on the DIY Power Pulse Controller page.
+You can find a schematic for a pulse width modulation circuit on the DIY Power Pulse Controller page.
+We also have a selection of PWM Circuits for sale.

 These are terms used to describe electrodes or electrical terminals in a device.
 The Anode represents the positive terminal whilst the cathode represents negative.
 The terminals of diodes are often named anode and cathode.